 Finally, the spa, which includes a sauna, a Jacuzzi, a cold bath and a pool where you walk, surrounded by sunbeds.
 In short, a nice place, but not the most extraordinary compared to other like Septimia.

 In all, 180 to 220 lei / night for 2 people (www.villavitae.ro).

-After very well rested (we had 1 day) we decided to leave to explore the city.
+After very well rested (I had 1 day) I decided to leave to explore the city.

 First, small city tour.
-It’s really different from a Romanian city as we find ourselves on Hungarian soil, all panels are adapted to that language.
+It’s really different from a Romanian city as I find ourselves on Hungarian soil, all panels are adapted to that language.

 It’s impressive to stand in front of the building and walls, which, seen from the outside, seem insurmountable to ordinary people, probably more than 5 meters high.
 Behind, one can imagine the peasant people who barricaded themselves during the Ottoman attacks.
 The church is huge, I would have loved to visit, unfortunately most churches are being restored.